ShubhaPokharel/MethodOverridingPractice/README.md

 Overriding is a good example of Runtime polymorphism.
 Runtime polymorphism is also called dynamic binding.
 In the overriding concept,the child class extends the Parent class.
 So, overriding means rewriting the parents functionality in the child class.
-Method signature is exactly the same in Parent class and Child class,but the logics are different according to their requirments.
+Method signature is exactly the same in both Parent class and Child class, but the logics are different according to their requirments.
 Method signature means the method name,method data type, and the arguments/inputs.